nwilhelmFFT/ps-fft-client/CONTRIBUTING.md

-#  Contributing to Fulfillmenttools Commercetools Connect App
+#  Contributing to the Fulfillmenttools TypeScript SDK

-Thank you for your interest in contributing to Fulfillmenttools Commercetools Connect App!
+Thank you for your interest in contributing to the Fulfillmenttools TypeScript SDK!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.